 John Newbigin, Chair

 John is Chair of Creative England, and was previously Chair of the RSA network Screen England.
 He is a freelance journalist and strategic consultant for the cultural industries.
 John serves on a number of boards including First Light Films and is also Chairman of Culture 24, an online gateway to the UK’s cultural sector with news and listings for 3,500 museum, galleries and heritage sites.
 John was Head of Corporate Relations for Channel 4 TV from 2000-2005.
-Prior to that, he was Special Adviser to the Minister for Culture, Rt Hon Chris Smith MP from 1997-1999, during which time he was closely involved in developing the UK government’s first policies for the creative industries.
+Prior to that, he was Special Adviser to the Secretary of State for Culture, Rt Hon Chris Smith MP from 1997 to 1999, during which time he was closely involved in developing the UK government’s first policies for the creative industries.
 His previous roles include Executive for David Puttnam’s film company Enigma (1992-97), Policy Adviser to Neil Kinnock (1986-92), youth worker and Director of the London programme for International Youth Year (1985).
 He is a Visiting Professor at the University of East London, and other universities internationally.

 Andrew is Managing Director of Illumina Digital, responsible for the strategic direction and presentation of the company to key clients and partners and in industry and stakeholder forums.
 Andrew also takes a role in the creative development of key Illumina projects and is MD of Touch Illumina Ltd, the multiplatform joint venture company with Touch Productions.
 Andrew is a Board member of TRC Media in Glasgow (formerly The Research Centre) and a past board member of Creative Skillset.
 He is currently Chair of the National Skills Council for Digital Media and an advisor on the creative industries to the Technology Strategy Board.